ugeneunipro/docs/content/basic-functions/exporting-project.md

 # Exporting Project

-All the open documents and bookmarks (along with the corresponding views states) can be saved within a project file.
+All open documents and bookmarks (along with the corresponding view states) can be saved within a project file.
 To do so, select _File ‣ Export Project_.
-It will invoke the _Export project_ dialog, where you can select the destination of the project file.
+This will open the _Export Project_ dialog, where you can select the destination of the project file.

 ![](/images/65929324/65929325.png)